Pitch a Story

 If you are thinking about pitching a story, review this list and ask yourself whether your work would clearly include at least a couple of these elements.
 If not, it might make more sense to pitch your story with another outlet.

-What kinds of support do you offer for authors?
+What other kinds of support do you offer for authors?

 Editorial support (from critical feedback and suggestions to copy editing and formatting)